sapegin/washingcode-book/manuscript/book.md

 Start thinking about:

-- Replacing loops with array methods, like `.map()` or `.filter()`.
+- Replacing loops with array methods, like `.map()` or `.filter()`
-- Avoiding side effects in functions.
+- Avoiding side effects in functions

 ## Avoid conditions

-Conditions make code harder to read and harder to test.
+Conditions make code harder to read and test.
 They add nesting and make lines of code longer, so you have to split them into several lines.
 Each condition increases the minimum number of test cases you need to write for a certain module or function.

 ### Unnecessary conditions